 Adds the asset to a selection.

-Opens the overflow menu, where more actions are available including:
+Opens the actions menu, including:

 Check in new version: Check in a new version of the asset.

-Expiration: Allows you to set an expiration date for the asset.
+Expire: Set an expiration date for the asset.

 Review: Add the asset to a review or create a new review.